AmmarShirazi/BookTrader/README.md

 # BookTrader
+### Implemented last year as a semester project in 2 days, don't use this app fr lol
-Book trading app in android.
+Book trading app in Android.
 Java, Firebase.